-This section gives a short introduction about the user interface of KaDeck and how to connect to a server and monitor the records of one topic.
+This section gives a short introduction to the user interface of KaDeck and how to connect to a server and monitor the records of a stream.

 - Info screen

-The cluster overview page is the first screen that you see when starting KaDeck.
-The cluster overview page shows your available cluster connections and the embedded cluster card.
+The Connection Overview page is the first screen that you see when starting KaDeck.
+The Cluster Overview page shows your available connections (e.g., Apache Kafka or Amazon Kinesis) and the embedded cluster card.

-Start adding your first cluster connection data by clicking on the "Add new cluster" icon.
+Start adding your first connection by clicking the "Add New Connection" icon.

-After you are finished, click on "Connect" to connect to the Kafka broker.
+After you are finished, click on "Connect" to connect.

-The topic browser is where you can view topics, views, analyze records and create new records.
+The Data Browser is where you can view topics, views, analyze records, and create new records.

-The topic browser page can be divided into three sections.
-These are from left to right: the topic list, the detail view (that is hidden if no record is selected), and the record list.
+The Data Browser can be divided into three sections.
+These are from left to right: the stream list, the detail view (that is hidden if no record is selected), and the record list.

-After you have connected to a cluster on the cluster overview page, you will see the list of available topics on the left.
+After you have connected to a cluster or environment on the Connection Overview page, go to the Data Browser.
+You will see the list of available streams on the left.
 If your cluster contains no topics, this list will be empty.
 By default, no system topics are displayed.
 You can view system topics by clicking on the triangle next to Topics and select "Show internal topics".

-Once you have selected a topic in the topic browser, the last 100 records of this topic are being displayed in the record list.
-You can choose to see more records by using the "limit menu bar" at the bottom of the record list.
+Once you have selected a stream in the stream browser, the last 100 records of the stream are displayed in the record list.
+You can choose to see more records by using the "Limit menu bar" at the bottom of the record list.

-KaDeck's auto-detection feature has tried to choose the right codec for your topic automatically.
-If you want to change the codec that is being used to decode the keys and values, click on the "Decoder" button in the main menu bar.
+KaDeck's auto-detection feature has detected the right codec for your stream automatically.
+If you want to change the codec that is being used to decode the keys and values, click on the "Configure decoders" under "More" in the main menu bar.

 The detail view displays detailed information about your record, the partition, topic, timestamp, header information, as well as key and value.

-If your record contains structured data such as JSON or Avro, you can click on a data attribute to open the data attribute bar (fig. 1) which lets you create a new filter for the attribute (lense symbol) or adding the attribute as a column to the record list (eye symbol, only on Professional/Enterprise Edition).
+If your record contains structured data such as JSON or Avro, you can click on a data attribute to open the Filter bubble, where you can create a new filter for the attribute (lens icon) or add the attribute as a column to the record list (eye icon).